u9g/mineflayer-docs/getting-started/using-minecraft-data.md

 4. Use the name from step 3 with the object from step 2.
 For example, If I was looking for an iron sword, I would use `bot.registry.itemsByName.iron_sword.id`

 !!!info Finding item or block names
-At some point in your mineflayer career, you will have to find the name of an item or block as it's called in mineflayer.
+At some point in your mineflayer career, you will have to find the name of an item or block as it's called in minecraft-data.
 When you do, the link is [at this website](https://minecraft-data.prismarine.js.org/?v=1.18.2)
 !!!